AnuragKumar1712/Yhills-Minor-Project/README.md

 The objective of this minor project is to design and develop a registration form for the fictional event "TechVolution 2024."
 This project aims to provide students with hands-on experience in creating a comprehensive web form using HTML, CSS (Bootstrap), and JavaScript.
-The registration form should include various input fields, validations, and interactive elements to ensure a smooth registration process for attendees.
+The registration form include various input fields, validations, and interactive elements to ensure a smooth registration process for attendees.